djeada/Databases-Notes/notes/11_security_best_practices/07_crash_recovery_in_databases.md

 When a database restarts after a crash, it goes through a sequence of steps to make sure a consistent state:

-I. **Identify the Last Checkpoint**: The database checks the latest checkpoint in the WAL.
+1. The database checks the latest **checkpoint** in the WAL to identify the last checkpoint.

-II. **Redo Phase**: Committed transactions after the checkpoint are applied to the data files to bring them up to date.
+2. Committed transactions after the checkpoint are applied to the data files to bring them up to date.

-III. **Undo or Rollback**: Any uncommitted transactions in the WAL are discarded or rolled back so they do not appear as valid changes.
+3. Any uncommitted transactions in the WAL are discarded or rolled back so they do not appear as valid changes.

-IV. **Resume Normal Operations**: The database finishes replaying WAL records and transitions back to handling regular queries.
+4. The database finishes replaying WAL records and transitions back to handling regular queries.

 ### Flushing the WAL